 Of course the detectives wanted to know what had motivated Lynch to confess to the gruesome murder in the first place, and that’s when he told them that the idea came to him after he read a newspaper “one year anniversary” account of the crime.

 The newspaper account of the Black Dahlia case may have initially motivated Lynch to confess, but his real inspiration came from a Benzedrine inhaler.
 He told Hansen, Brown and DeRiver that he bought an inhaler, tore off the wrapper, ate the contents and washed them down with a glass of water–it was then, Lynch said, that he decided to confess.

 NEXT TIME: Conclusion of the Black Dahlia case.

 For an interesting article on the influence of Benzedrine (aka Bennies) on American culture go to this article in THE ATLANTIC.

 U.S. Army Corporal Joseph Dumais [Photo courtesy of LAPL]

-On February 8, 1947 the Herald announced that the Black Dahlia case had been solved.
+On February 8, 1947 the Herald announced that the Black Dahlia case was solved.
 They had found the killer!

 The Herald story began:

-“Army Corporal Joseph Dumais, 29, of Fort Dix, N.J., is definitely the murdered of “The Black Dahlia”, army authorities at Fort Dix announced today.’
+“Army Corporal Joseph Dumais, 29, of Fort Dix, N.J., is definitely the murderer of “The Black Dahlia”, army authorities at Fort Dix announced today.’

 The good looking corporal seemed like the real deal.
-He told the cops that “When I get drunk I get pretty rough with women.”
+He told the cops, “When I get drunk I get pretty rough with women.”
 Unfortunately, when police checked his story against known facts the solider’s confession didn’t hold up.
 Dumais was sent to a psychiatrist.